 The American has been compared to the Matt Damon vehicle The Bourne Identity.
 I’m not sure if anyone has compared it to Jean-Pierre Melville’s Le samouraï, which starred Alain Delon as a cold-hearted hitman.

-Adapted by Rowan Joffe from Martin Booth’s novel A Very Private Gentleman, The American has received mixed reviews.
+Adapted by Rowan Joffe from Martin Booth’s novel A Very Private Gentleman, The American has received mixed reviews (update: And would do tepid business).
 Below are a few samples.

 Distributed by Focus Features, The American opens in the United States today.